 Low Carb Cinnamon Apple Pancakes made with coconut flour and applesauce make a delicious, Paleo friendly pancake that you will love.
+Jump to Recipe keyboard_arrow_down

 In my opinion, the combination of cinnamon and apples makes the very best addition to pancakes.
 I am getting hungry just thinking about it, especially since we are in the prime of apple season.
-As kids we would go apple picking every year and come home with mountains of apples that would inevitably find there way into all kinds of dishes.
+As kids, we would go apple picking every year and come home with mountains of apples that would inevitably find there way into all kinds of dishes.
 Most of them would end up in my grandmother's incredible homemade applesauce, but as we began to hit raw apple overload, we would have to get creative.
 Baked goods, oatmeal, savory pork and chicken dishes, you name it.
 But one of my favorites was always pancakes.

 The trick to keeping these cinnamon apples pancakes low carb is using unsweetened applesauce and coconut flour.
 You could also add some apple extract to bump up the apple flavor even more.
 Everything is combined in the blender to make a super easy batter and then you can make pancakes or waffles.
 If you aren't watching carbs too closely, consider adding shredded apples to the batter for even more apple goodness.

 Now let's talk toppings since any good pancakes has got to have some amazing toppings.
-Usually I like to top these with melted nut butter - almond butter or peanut butter warmed up for a few seconds in the microwave and drizzled over top.
+Usually, I like to top these with melted nut butter - almond butter or peanut butter warmed up for a few seconds in the microwave and drizzled over top.
 If I am not watching my carbs, I like to top these with grated raw apples or some quickly sauteed apples.
 Honey, maple syrup, apple butter, and powdered sugar are also all delicious.

-- Make sure to choose an unsweetened applesauce if you are watching carb counts since sweetened applesauce has a lot of added sugar and carbohydrates.
+- Make sure to choose unsweetened applesauce if you are watching carb counts since sweetened applesauce has a lot of added sugar and carbohydrates.

 - If you want a lower calorie option, you can substitute half of the eggs with egg whites.

 - These pancakes can also be made with a canned pumpkin or squash puree instead of the applesauce.
-Usually I add pumpkin spice instead of the cinnamon when I make this combination.
+Usually, I add pumpkin spice instead of the cinnamon when I make this combination.